 Looking out over the world’s largest operating nuclear power facility, the Visitors’ Centre is located north of Tiverton, adjacent to Ontario’s first commercial wind farm, Huron Wind.

-The Visitors’ Centre is open to the public Monday to Friday, 9 a.m. to 4 p.m. year-round as well as Saturdays, 9 a.m. to 4 p.m., in July and August.
+The Visitors’ Centre is open to the public Monday to Friday, 9 a.m. to 4 p.m. year-round as well as Saturdays and Sundays, 9 a.m. to 4 p.m., in July and August.
 Closed statutory and year-end holidays.

 It features free Wifi and two free Electric Vehicle car charging stations.